Roland Freisler: Contribution to the Nazification of the law

-Freisler was a committed Nazi ideologist, and used his legal skills to adapt its theories into practical law-making and judicature.
+Freisler was a committed Nazi ideologist and used his legal skills to adapt its theories into practical law-making and judicature.
 He published a paper entitled Die rassebiologische Aufgabe bei der Neugestaltung des Jugendstrafrechts ("The racial-biological task involved in the reform of juvenile criminal law").
 In this document he argued that "racially foreign, racially degenerate, racially incurable or seriously defective juveniles" should be sent to juvenile centres or correctional education centres and segregated from those who are "German and racially valuable".

 He strongly advocated the creation of laws to punish Rassenschande ("race defilement", the Nazi term for sexual relations between "Aryans" and "inferior races"), to be classed as "racial treason".
-Freisler looked to racist laws in the United States as a model for Nazi legislation to target Jews in Germany.
-Freisler considered American Jim Crow racist legislation "primitive" for failing to provide a legal definition of the term black or negro person.
-Nevertheless, while some more conservative Nazi lawyers objected to the lack of precision with which a person could be defined as a "Jew," he argued that American judges were able to identify black people for purposes of laws in American states that prohibited "miscegenation" between black and white people, and laws that otherwise codified racial segregation, and, therefore, German laws could similarly target Jews even if the term "Jew" could not be given a precise legal definition.
+Freisler looked to racist laws in the United States states as a model for Nazi legislation to target Jews in Germany.
+Freisler considered Jim Crow racist legislation "primitive" for failing to provide a legal definition of the term black or negro person.
+While some more conservative Nazi lawyers objected to the lack of precision with which a person could be defined as a "Jew," he argued that American judges were able to identify black people for purposes of laws in American states that prohibited "miscegenation" between black and white people and laws that otherwise codified racial segregation and German laws could similarly target Jews even if the term "Jew" could not be given a precise legal definition.

-In 1933, he published a pamphlet calling for the legal prohibition of "mixed-blood" sexual intercourse, which met with expressions of public unease in the dying elements of the German free press and non-Nazi political classes and, at the time, lacked public authorization from the policy of the Nazi Party, which had only just obtained dictatorial control of the state.
-It also led to a clash with his superior Franz Gürtner, but Freisler's ideological views reflected things to come, as was shown by the enactment of the Nuremberg Laws within two years.
+In 1933, he published a pamphlet calling for the legal prohibition of "mixed-blood" sexual intercourse, which met with expressions of public unease in the dying elements of the German free press and non-Nazi political classes and lacked public authorization from the policy of the Nazi Party, which had only just obtained dictatorial control of the state.
+It also led to a clash with his superior Franz Gürtner but Freisler's ideological views reflected things to come, as was shown by the enactment of the Nuremberg Laws within two years.